rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Basic Genetics/DNA, chromosomes and genes.md

 ##### Locus and alleles
 **Locus** is the position of a particular gene on a chromosome.

 **Allele** is a pair of genes that is located on a locus of two homologous chromosomes.
 The pair controls one characteristic / trait of an organism.
-It is the alternative form of the gene.
 - **Homozygous** refers to having two identical alleles (e.g. $RR$, $rr$).
 - **Heterozygous** refers to having two different alleles (e.g. $Rr$).

+> **Note**:
+> Allele is the alternative form of the gene.
+However, it only applies to homologous chromosomes.

 ##### Common terms for genetics
 - **Genotype** is the <span style="color: lightgreen">genetic composition</span> (combination of alleles) of a characteristic (e.g. $RR$, $rr$, $Rr$).